jacksoncouse/jacksoncouse.github.io/_posts/2015-01-01-hello-again-world.md

 I bought my first domain name - _jacksoncouse.com_ - on January 5th, 2006.
 Since then, I've been through several site designs and redesigns.
 For nine years I hacked things together as best I could with no formal training, but plenty of spare time, and a lot of learning by failing.

-The last version of my site was writen with [Stacey](http://staceyapp.com/), a file-based PHP content management system written by [Anthony Kolber](http://www.kolber.info).
+The last version of my site was made with [Stacey](http://staceyapp.com/), a file-based PHP content management system written by [Anthony Kolber](http://www.kolber.info).
 It was 2009, and the big open-source CMSs were both kind-of rough and way too complicated at the same time.
-I really liked the stripped-down logic of a file based website for my portfolio.
+I really liked the stripped-down logic of a file based website for my showing portfolio.
 It made sense.
 It still makes sense!

 <figure>
   <img src="/public/images/jacksoncouse-home-page-760.png" alt="my old website"/>